 Project Name Description Strategic Priority Dept Estimated Completion Date Project Status Value Adds 4.
-AdvantageDallas Financial Upgrade The CGI Advantage 3 system is utilized by all departments within the City for processing and recording of all budgets, procurement and financial accounting transactions and interfaces with many enterprise business applications.
-This major upgrade will move the City's core financial system to a cloud-based solution providing advanced capabilities and incorporating modern technologies such as robotic process automation (RPA) and machine learning (ML) to improve the quality and speed of financial transactions. (\$22,095,745) GPFM ссо Oct-24 In Process Ŷù 5.
-Consumer Protection Online Salesforce Application/ Permitting system This system will allow department to implement online permit process for seven applications (wood vendor, motor vehicle repairs, Credit access, electronic repairs, home repair, scrap tire).
-Will allow business owners to access, complete, submit, and track their business permit applications online. (\$318,050) Environment & Sustain ccs TBD In Process Pci 6.
-Asset Management System The Code Compliance office is seeking an asset management system to manage a number of different of assets to include Ballistic vests, uniform items (pants, belts, reflective vests, shirts, jackets) that they issue officers, and other equipment deployed to their staff to perform their duties.
-This effort gathers requirements to conduct market research and identify potential solutions to meet the business needs. (\$76,000) Environment & Sustain ccs Planning In Process 7.
+AdvantageDallas Financial Upgrade The CGI Advantage 3 system is utilized by all departments within the City for processing and recording of all budgets, procurement, and financial accounting transactions and interfaces with many enterprise business applications.
+This major upgrade will move the City's core financial system to a cloud-based solution providing advanced capabilities and incorporating modern technologies such as robotic process automation (RPA) and machine learning (ML) to improve the quality and speed of financial transactions. (\$22,095,745) GPFM ссо Oct-24 In Process Ŷ 5.
+Consumer Protection Online Salesforce Application/ Permitting system This system will allow the department to implement online permit process for seven applications (wood vendor, motor vehicle repairs, Credit access, electronic repairs, home repair, scrap tire).
+Will allow business owners to access, complete, submit, and track their business permit applications online. (\$318,050) Environment & Sustain ccs TBD In Process PCİ 6.
+Asset Management System The Code Compliance office is seeking an asset management system to manage several different assets to include Ballistic vests, uniform items (pants, belts, reflective vests, shirts, jackets) that they issue officers, and other equipment deployed to their staff to perform their duties.
+This effort gathers requirements to conduct market research and identify potential solutions to meet the business needs. (\$76,000) Environment & Sustain ccs TBD In Process 7.
 Body Worn Cameras for Code Personnel (CCS) Code Compliance is implementing body-worn cameras to enhance citizen interactions, officer safety, and provide investigatory evidence for field inspections.
 The department has completed a pilot with limited staff and will move forward with a phased rollout.
 (TBD) Environment & Sustain ccs April-24 In Process 8.
 Envision Connect Replacement This project will replace the current Restaurant Inspection System - Envision Connect.
 Envision Connect is at the end of life for support.
-The vendor is requesting to move to a newer application for restaurant inspections. (\$482,611) Environment & Sustain ccs Mar-24 In Process 9.
-Safety Tracking, and Hazardous Identification and Inspections This electronic system monitors training records and certifications.
-It permits the sharing of policies and procedures with a confirmation acknowledgement, conducts hazard identification inspections, audits, checklists, and conduct job safety hazard analysis.
-(TBD) Environment & Sustain ccs May-24 In Process Pci
+The vendor is requesting to move to a newer application for restaurant inspections. (\$482,611) Environment & Sustain ccs April-24 In Process PCI 9.
+Vacant Property Registration Salesforce Platform This project will develop a registration platform and process for identifying and tracking vacant properties.
+This City-wide process will be managed by the Code Compliance Department.
+It will also enable citizens to access an online platform to register and pay for vacant properties they own.
+(TBD) Environment & Sustain ccs Aug-24 In Process ą.